It sounds like we should be expecting some new opportunities to upgrade oneworld flights this year.

 Oneworld will introduce alliance-wide upgrades

-In 2020 it was revealed that the oneworld alliance plans to introduce upgrades as an alliance benefit.
-Initially the timeline of this was supposed to coincide with Alaska Airlines joining oneworld, though that timeline has been pushed several times due to coronavirus.
+In 2020, it was revealed that the oneworld alliance plans to introduce upgrades as an alliance benefit.
+Initially the timeline of this was supposed to coincide with Alaska Airlines joining oneworld, though that timeline has been pushed several times.

 So what’s the latest with oneworld introducing this upgrade program?
-As noted by Executive Traveller, the plan is currently for oneworld to introduce alliance-wide upgrades in 2022.
+The plan is currently for oneworld to introduce alliance-wide upgrades later in 2024.
 Of course I imagine that timeline could slip again, just as it has already, though we can hope for the best.
-As it’s described, this “will deliver greater value to member airlines and customers in the future as international travel recovers.”

 The concept of alliance-wide upgrades sounds exciting, though personally I think it’s highly unlikely that this will have wide appeal.